-A herb is either an undesirable plant or one that shows out in an area where isn’t desired.
-A good example is sweet healthy dandelions ( Taraxacum spp.) is a frightening plant that appears on the perfect green on a golf course.
+A herb is either an undesirable plant or one that shows out in an area that isn’t desired.
+A good example is sweet, healthy dandelions ( Taraxacum spp.), a frightening plant that appears on the perfect green on a golf course.

-As it is obvious, many of the plants in the category of weeds can be useful in a myriad of ways.
-The majority of people do not want those species appearing in their rose gardens, or they carefully maintain vegetable gardens.
+As it is evident, many plants in the category of weeds can be helpful in myriad ways.
+Most people do not want those species appearing in their rose gardens, or they carefully maintain vegetable gardens.

-A lot of species are edible and medicinal and may be used for both.
-The ones that aren’t, however, aren’t harmful to humans, can be changed to “tea” to nourish other plants.
+Many species are edible and medicinal and may be used for both.
+The ones that aren’t, however, aren’t harmful to humans can be changed to “tea” to nourish other plants.

 What’s the difference between this Material as well Compost Tea?